* OPEC/Russia-led supply restraint has propped up crude

 "We see increasing upside risks to our $62 per barrel Brent and $57.5 per barrel WTI forecast for the coming months."

-Other banks, including Bank of America Merrill Lynch, Societe Generale and Morgan Stanley, have upped their price forecasts.
+Other U.S. banks, including Bank of America Merrill Lynch and Morgan Stanley, have already upped their price forecasts.

-A factor that held back crude prices in 2017, the surge in U.S. production, has stalled at least temporarily due to icy winter weather in North America has shut some facilities.
+A major factor holding back crude prices in 2017, the surge in U.S. production, has stalled at least temporarily as icy winter weather in North America has shut some facilities.

 However, most analysts still expect U.S. production to break through 10 million bpd soon.

-(Additional reporting by Julia Payne in London, Henning Gloystein; Editing by Dale Hudson and Marguerita Choy)
+(Additional reporting by Henning Gloystein; Editing by Dale Hudson)